HPC-Courses/AMSC-Labs/Labs/2025-26/01-scientific_computing_tools/hpsc_tools.md

 ---
 ### Essential commands
-  - `echo`: displays a string or a variable.
+  - `echo` displays a string or a variable.
   - `pwd` stands for **Print working directory**.
 The command displays the current path of the shell.
   - `ls` stands for a **List** and it lists the content of a directory.
   - `cd` stands for **Change directory** and changes the active directory to the path specified.